sokil/php-mongo/README.md

 #### PHP ODM for MongoDB.

 Why to use this ODM?
 You can easily work with document data through comfortable getters and setters instead of array and don't check if key exist in array.
-Access to subdocument use dot-syntax.
+Access to sub document uses dot-syntax.
 You can validate data passed to document before save.
 We give you  events, which you can handle in different moments of document's life, and more things which make you life easier.

 [![ArmySOS - Help for Ukrainian Army](http://armysos.com.ua/wp-content/uploads/2014/09/728_90.jpg)](http://armysos.com.ua/en/help-the-army)